Athenodoros/personal-storage-wrapper/README.md

 const manager = await PersonalStorageManager.create(SOME_DEFAULT_STATE, { onValueUpdate: console.log });

-// Add an IndexedDB target to the target list manager.addTarget(await IndexedDBTarget.create())}
+// Add an IndexedDB target to the target list
+// Note that this is generally redundant - the manager has a default storage target of IndexedDB manager.addTarget(await IndexedDBTarget.create())}

 // Add a dropbox target, with auth run through a popup window